jorses/databench_eval/README.md

 ## Examples

 Check out the `examples` folder for more complex showcases of this library.
-`llamacpp.py` in particular carries out a full semeval 2025 task 8 submission.
+`codellama7.py` in particular carries out a full semeval 2025 task 8 submission, while `iberlef_baseline_4o_mini.py` creates a full submission for Iberlef 2025.

 ## Contact
 This benchmark is still in active development and at the early stages of usage.